Center for Scientific Computation and Mathematical Modeling

 Cynthia Lo Washington University in St. Louis

-Jianfeng Lu New York University
+Jianfeng Lu Duke University

 Nancy Makri University of Illinois

-David Manolopolous Oxford University
+David Manolopoulos Oxford University

 William Miller University of California, Berkley